![]() | CANADA |

 So after taking a couple of photographs and having a good poke around the Plymouth, I returned to my car and set off again.
 However, I'd hardly gone 500 yards down the road before I was obliged to stop again.

-Seeing this little lot here reminded me of the immortal words of Randy Mice Davies, who upon being told that her story of engaging in Ugandan discussions with a peer of the realm were being hotly denied by the peer concerned, replied with words that could be quite easily used for me in these circumstances "well, he would, wouldn't he?"
+When she was told that a certain Peer of the Realm hotly denied her story that they were discussing Uganda together one evening, she replied with words that could be quite easily used for me in these circumstances "well, he would, wouldn't he?"

-Now isn't this just your idea of paradise?
-Well, it certainly would certainly do for me!
 Nothing but old cars as far as the eye could see.
 It goes without saying that I was out of the car in a flash and into the sales office of the garage to track down the owner.

 "Do you mind if I take some photos?"